EcoFlow DELTA Pro 3 4096Wh portable power station – home backup and more (off-grid review) - Cybershack

 EcoFlow recommends setting the Depth of Discharge to 80/20 (60% use) to prolong battery life, which is fine in semi-permanent installations.
 But for most users, you will set it to 100/0 to give you 100% battery use.

 EcoFlow does not state the inverter efficiency converting DC to AC.
-Given the portable fridge test, we think that is around 90%.
+Given the portable fridge test results, we think that is around 90%.
 The unit appears to use about 15-18W when idle.
 So, the rule of thumb is to allow a 5-10% margin of error.

 EcoFlow would be well advised to publish these specs as other companies do.